-5.3 Alternative objectives
+5.4 Alternative objectives

-We have identified a small number of water bodies where because of the nature of the problem or the required measures we propose an extended deadline or less stringent objective (less than good).
+We have identified 30% of water bodies where because of the nature of the problem or the required measures we have an extended deadline or less stringent objective (less than good).
 In each case we have provided a justification.